iRobot just released three brand new robot vacuums to their lineup. It’s the Roomba i7+ vs. i7 vs. e5.

 Low Pile Carpet Cleaning Tests

 Now, regarding low pile carpet.
-Again, we see excellent cleaning performance for the i7+ and i7, with slightly diminished performance from the e5.
+Again, we see excellent cleaning performance from all three models.

 High Pile Carpet Cleaning Tests

-For high pile carpet, there are similar results—nearly 100% cleaning performance across the board from the i7 series and poorer performance from the e5 on high pile carpet.
+For high pile carpet, there are similar results—nearly 100% cleaning performance across the board.

 Roomba Usability Differences